South American Wildlife Paradise

 The Pantanal is rapidly becoming known as one of the world’s top wildlife destinations!
 This area has consistently provided the opportunity to photograph the elusive jaguar.
-All though nothing is ever guaranteed with wildlife, recent visitors to the Pantanal have brought home jaguar images.
+All though nothing is ever guaranteed with wildlife, recent visitors to the Pantanal have brought home many jaguar images.
 The region still remains unspoiled and will not remain that way as it becomes better known.
-We use the same outfitter as many of the higher priced trips, so give us a try and visit this area while it is still fantastic for photography.
+Brazil’s currency prerformance versus the dollar also makes this trip a bargain among others around the world.

-The Pantanal is an enormous wilderness located in the heart of South America encompassing the World’s largest tropical seasonal flooded wetland.
-Although it is shared by Brazil, Bolivia and Paraguay, more than 75 % of the Pantanal floodplain is located in the Brazilian states of Mato Grosso do Sul, covering an area of more than 138,183 square kilometers.
+The Pantanal is an enormous wilderness (10 times the size of the Everglades) located in the heart of South America encompassing the World’s largest tropical seasonal flooded wetland.
+Although it is shared by Brazil, Bolivia and Paraguay, more than 75 % of the Pantanal floodplain is located in the Brazilian states of Mato Grosso % Mato Grosso do Sul, covering an area of more than 138,183 square kilometers.

 - Explore the Pantanal wetlands in the best jaguar season!

 - The best accommodation available in the best ranches and lodges with excellent access to abundant and photogenic wildlife.